-This homemade cinnamon swirl bread can be cut into slices for the best toast you’ve ever had and tastes just like a warm cinnamon bun with a rich, cinnamon-packed filling.
+This sweet cinnamon swirl bread is easy enough for a beginner baker.
+Cut it into slices for the best toast you've ever had, you'll find it tastes just like a warm cinnamon bun with a rich, cinnamon-packed filling.

 I have been craving homemade cinnamon buns for MONTHS.

 First, there was a run on yeast.
-Then I couldn’t find bread flour to save my life.
-When I was finally able to refill my pantry, the first recipe I tried resulted in overly crumby rolls that didn’t taste anything at all like the smooth, chewy cinnamon roll dough I’ve been dreaming of.
+Then I couldn't find bread flour to save my life.
+When I was finally able to refill my pantry, the first recipe I tried wasn't what I had in mind.

 Easier?
 Same flavors?
 Ok, SOLD.

 This bread was so fantastic, I had to pass on the favor and share it with you.
-Add it to your baking rotation stat and you can thank us later.
+Add it to your baking rotation stat and you can thank me later.

 It may have a few more steps than a normal bread machine recipe, but I pinkie swear it was so much easier to do than cinnamon rolls, for sure.

 There are three unique ingredients you'll need in your pantry to make this cinnamon swirl bread: